Famous Gambian Artists:

 that reflect their individual artistic, social and intellectual

-their culture and art itself in a wide variety of art forms and media.
-The
+their culture and art itself in a wide variety of art forms and

-international exhibitions in recent years Gambian
+Thanks to major international exhibitions in recent years Gambian